dougeby/IntuneDocs/intune/vpn-settings-ios.md

     > - **Cisco Legacy AnyConnect VPN** profiles are for the [Cisco Legacy AnyConnect](https://itunes.apple.com/app/cisco-legacy-anyconnect/id392790924) app version 4.0.5x, and older versions
     > - **Cisco AnyConnect VPN** profiles are for the [Cisco AnyConnect](https://itunes.apple.com/app/cisco-anyconnect/id1135064690) app version 4.0.7x, and newer versions

 * **Excluded URLs**: When connected to the Zscaler VPN, the listed URLs are accessible outside the Zscaler cloud.
-If you enable strict enforcement,include your company's Azure AD domain name.
+If you enable strict enforcement, include your company's Azure AD domain name.
 This ensures that users can continue to sign in and receive MDM policies.

 - **Split tunneling**: **Enable** or **Disable** to let devices decide which connection to use, depending on the traffic.
 For example, a user in a hotel uses the VPN connection to access work files, but uses the hotel's standard network for regular web browsing.